bhavikr2/imitator/scripts/README.md

 # Scripts

-This directory contains utility scripts for building and maintaining the LogAndLearn package.
+This directory contains utility scripts for building and maintaining the Imitator package.

 ## Available Scripts